 I work only on books that have already undergone at least one round of professional editing.
 Genres include memoir and biography; health, nutrition, and fitness; cookbooks; travel; relationships; literary topics; current events and social studies; sexuality; spirituality.

 With a bachelor's degree in nutrition/food science and a master's degree in liberal arts, I bring to my work as an editor both the empirical approach of the sciences and the critical sensibility of the humanities.
-One of my skills is ensuring that complicated subjects are presented to the lay reader in comprehensible yet intelligent language.

 I've freelanced for several book publishers, including:

 -Perseus Books Group (a subsidiary of Hachette)

 -Hunter House (I was their "go to" freelance editor from 1999-2014, when they were acquired by Turner Pub.)

 -Rowman and Littlefield